Brief on Development Partnership with Nepal

 During the COVID-19 pandemic, Government of India extended significant support to Nepal, including Intensive Care Unit (ICU) beds, ventilators, RT PCR kits, Personal Protective Equipment (PPE), ambulances, oxygen plants, vital medicines, vaccines, etc.

 Following the earthquake in Jajarkot on 03 November 2023, Government of India provided five tranches of immediate post-earthquake relief supplies consisting of prefabricated houses, blankets, large-size tents and sleeping bags apart from essential medicines and medical equipment.
-Further, India announced a financial assistance package of USD 75 million to support the Government of Nepal’s reconstruction efforts.
+Further, India announced a financial assistance package of USD 75 million to support Government of Nepal’s reconstruction efforts.